Land Use Designations and discrepancies

 Land use discrepancy "Map A" identifies properties proposed to be changed with review and eventual adoption of the Downtown Specific Plan Update by the City Council.
 Land use discrepancy "Map B" identifies properties proposed to be changed in the future, and would be identified as an implementation action to allow for additional outreach to these property owners.
 Details regarding the proposed changes can be found in this table (subject properties are identified with Assessor's Parcel Number and address, and correspond to the numbers on the maps).

-These topics, among other updates to the Downtown Specific Plan, will also be placed on a future Task Force meeting agenda(s), and recommendations from the Task Force and the Planning Commission will be provided to the City Council for a final decision, likely in late 2018/early 2019.
+These topics, among other updates to the Downtown Specific Plan, will also be placed on a future Task Force meeting agenda(s), and recommendations from the Task Force and the Planning Commission will be provided to the City Council for a final decision, likely in 2019.
 All of these future meetings will be duly noticed.
 To best remain informed about these topics and the Downtown Specific Plan Update, you are encouraged to sign up for email updates that will provide notification regarding future Task Force and other meetings.